Kiaryy/DotFiles/README.md

 5) kitty
 6) cava
 7) tty-clock
+8) thunar
-8) arch linux tweak tool (very useful if u have room temperature iq like me (or if you are very lazy (like me)))
+9) arch linux tweak tool (very useful if u have room temperature iq like me (or if you are very lazy (like me)))
-9) paru (you dont need it to install this, but its cool to have)
+10) paru (you dont need it to install this, but its cool to have)
-10) wofi
+11) wofi
-11) htop (ctrl + shift + esc summons htop, yes im very original)
+12) htop (ctrl + shift + esc summons htop, yes im very original)
-12) hyprshot (windows + shift + s summons hyprshot, it will only save the screenshot to your clipboard)
+13) hyprshot (windows + shift + s summons hyprshot, it will only save the screenshot to your clipboard)
-18) hyprpicker (not really needed but its good to have)
+14) hyprpicker (not really needed but its good to have)
-19) nwg-look
+15) nwg-look
+16) xdg-desktop-portal-hyprland
+17) pipewire-pulse

+### Removing xfce4
+sudo pacman -Rns xfce4 xfce4-goodies